eclipse-efx/efxclipse-drift/README.md

  * Moved most of the business logic from C++ to Java
  * Added a C++ Binding to allow drift usage from C++ code

-### Builds
+### Automated Builds

 #### Nightly Builds

 This build triggers on push to master.
 It uses the version 999.0.0 with the git commit timestamp and the short git sha as qualifier.
 The artifacts are published as p2 repository and as maven snapshot.
 Note: nexus sets its own qualifier which is always later than the git commit timestamp.
-The nightly p2 repos are at https://download.eclipse.org/efxclipse/driftfx/nightly/ The maven snapshots are at https://repo.eclipse.org/content/groups/efxclipse/
+The nightly p2 repos are at [https://download.eclipse.org/efxclipse/driftfx/nightly/](https://download.eclipse.org/efxclipse/driftfx/nightly/)
+The maven snapshots are at [https://repo.eclipse.org/content/groups/efxclipse/](https://repo.eclipse.org/content/groups/efxclipse/)

 #### Release Builds

 Release builds are triggered by creating a tag beginning with v followed by the version number.
 The artifacts are also published as p2 repository and as maven releases.
-The links to the repos can be found in the corresponding github releases.
+A github release is created for each release build.
+See [Releases](/eclipse-efx/efxclipse-drift/releases).
+It always contains a link to the corresponding p2 repository and details about the maven repository.
+The release p2 repos are at [https://download.eclipse.org/efxclipse/driftfx/releases/](https://download.eclipse.org/efxclipse/driftfx/releases/)
+The maven releases are at [https://repo.eclipse.org/content/groups/efxclipse/](https://repo.eclipse.org/content/groups/efxclipse/)

-### Java Usage
+### Usage

+#### Java

 ```java
 	// you acquire the Renderer api by calling getRenderer on your surface